dailystudio/ml/deeplab/README.md

 ```
 > Changing the value of static variable **USE_TF_LITE** can easily switch the implementation between Tensorflow Lite and Tensorflow Mobile.

-[DeeplabInterface](app/src/main/java/com/dailystudio/deeplab/ml/DeeplabInterface.java)  provides unified interfaces of DeepLab model which can smoothly integrated with high level application with any exposure of low level implementation details.
+[DeeplabInterface](app/src/main/java/com/dailystudio/deeplab/ml/DeeplabInterface.java)  provides unified interfaces of the DeepLab model which can smoothly be integrated with the high-level application with any exposure of low-level implementation details.

 ```java